 Figure 6.9.3-1: Procedure for synchronizing (g)PTP clients attached to DS-TT with the 5G clock

 1. The AF activates the time synchronization service as described in Solution #7.
 Upon PDU Session establishment, the DS-TT indicates to the NEF (or TSN AF) inside a Port Management Information Container (PMIC) whether DS-TT is capable of acting as (g)PTP GM and which version(s) it supports.
 NEF receives PMIC from PCF using Rel-16 functionality.
 The NEF generates PMIC signaling to control the (g)PTP client in DS-TT based on time synchronization API requests from an AF and sends PMIC to DS-TT using existing Rel-16 PCF functionality.
-The NEF includes the GM attributes (e.g. grandmaster identity, grandmaster quality) as described in IEEE 802.1AS [6] or IEEE 1588-2008 [13] to the PMIC.
-The NEF informs the NW-TT in BMIC that the grandmaster is active in DS-TT(s).
-The NEF informs the NW-TT in BMIC with the GM attributes (default dataset) that are sent by the DS-TT(s) in the time-synchronization event messages if the grandmaster in DS-TT(s) is active.
-The NEF informs the NW-TT in BMIC also if the grandmaster is deactivated in DS-TT(s).
-The NEF subscribes for the BMCA reports from the NW-TT using BMIC.
+The NEF includes the GM attributes (e.g. grandmaster identity, grandmaster clock quality) as described in IEEE 802.1AS [6] or IEEE 1588-2008 [13] to the PMIC.
+If the DS-TT(s) are capable of acting as a grandmaster, the NEF informs the NW-TT in BMIC with the GM attributes (default dataset) that are sent by the DS-TT(s) in the Announce messages when the grandmaster in DS-TT(s) is active.
+The NEF subscribes for the BMCA result reports from the NW-TT using BMIC.
+The NEF may request in the subscription that the NW-TT reports the event of a better Announce is received (in this case the TSN AF may disable the GM in DS-TT(s)) or Sync or Announce receipt timeout is detected in NW-TT (in this case the TSN AF may activate the GM in DS-TT(s)).
+If the TSN AF decides to activate or deactivate the GM in DS-TT(s), it informs this to the NW-TT via BMIC.

 2. DS-TT/UE receives the time information from the gNB as defined in TS 38.331 [11].